ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

     activate:
       on-profile: ssl
 ```
-Non-standard logouts are then registered with properties under `com.c4-soft.springaddons.security.client` for each issuer, spring OIDC handler being used as default for non listed ones.
+Non-standard logouts are then registered with properties under `com.c4-soft.springaddons.security.client` for each issuer, spring OIDC handler being used as default for non-listed ones.

 To implement a single tenant scenario, we would keep just a single entry in `spring.security.oauth2.client.provider`, `com.c4-soft.springaddons.security.issuers` and `com.c4-soft.springaddons.security.client.oauth2-logout` arrays.
 That easy.